 Fully energetic and a sold-out crowd that rapped word for word along with him.
 Dreamville Records emcee, J.I.D, delivered a very stellar and amazing performance Saturday night at Concord Music Hall for his Official Lollapalooza Aftershow ahead of his mid-afternoon Lollapalooza performance at Chicago’s famed Grant Park on Sunday’s final day of the world-renowned four-day Chicago music festival that I wouldn’t be surprised that most would consider better than his actual Lollapalooza set when he hits the T-Mobile stage later this afternoon.
+The September show schedule at Pepsi Center lists yet another appearance of J.I.D., and the crowd is already enthralled, and the tickets, being sold out.

 Starting his set off with a thunderous performance of his opening track, Doo Wop, from his mostly critically-acclaimed debut album, Never and going into, LAUDER, as well as the very popular, EdEddnEddy.
 All from his debut album, J.I.D made sure he started off with a rousing performance of those three tracks for his day one fans.